1997alon/Alon_Bar--Din_helfy_task/README.md

+Backend:

-Backend -  setup - i installed cors, express how to start: in terminal write: npm install and then npm start
+setup - i installed cors, express

+how to start: in terminal, write: npm install and then npm start

+Fronted:

-fronted: i installed axios
+i installed axios

-how to start: in terminal  write: npm install and then npm start
+how to start: in terminal, write: npm install and then npm start

 for run both open two terminal - for backend go to Folder Backend and for Frontend go to folder frontend